itsnrz/dsa-cpp-/README.md

 ## 🚀 Purpose

-- Learn and practice DSA as part of my **3rd semester B.Tech curriculum**
+- Learn and practice DSA
 - Strengthen problem-solving skills using C++
 - Build a well-organized GitHub repository for academic use